philwilliammee/tool-bot/README.md

 <!-- Add after the existing sections -->
 <h2>Tool Usage Examples</h2>

+How do you calculate the area of a circle give examples.

 <h3>HTTP Fetch Tool</h3>
 <p>Examples of queries the assistant can handle:</p>